August 28 - 29, 2021

 Online registration closes on 8/24 at 11:59 PM.
 If spots are available, registration will be available at packet pickup and on race day.

 |Add Jackrabbit 6hr||+ $68.86||+ $68.86||+ $68.86||Add Fat Ox 48hr||+ $211.50||+ $211.50||+ $211.50|

 Race Day Tracking

-Your time and distance for each completed lap will be recorded automatically using the MyLaps timing system.
+Your time and distance for each completed lap will be recorded automatically using a timing chip on the back of your bib.
+Please do not bend or fold your bib across the chip as this may alter your results.
 Up-to-date lap totals will be displayed on a TV screen, and will be broadcast to the race website as often as possible.
 Invite your friends to watch your progress online during your run.

 Men: 149.13 Miles – Yiannis Kouros (’05) | Women: 130.49 Miles – Stephanie Ehret (’03)

 Men: 80.55 Miles – Jacob Jackson (’19) | Women: 69.28 Miles – Kristina Pham (’17)